LowresProgrammer/Portfolio/README.md

-# Portfolio
+# LowRes Programmer's Project
-making the personal information portfolio as an example
+making the code as an example for the future Developers that can things easily fot the quick reviews